-The intensity of family life at the period when the young person is reintegrating earlier life experiences and redoing the tasks associated with individuation and identity formation may interfere with successful achievement of the tasks at hand.
-Some youth are able to make much better use of their family when they are not living with them.
+The intensity of family life at the period when the young person is reintegrating earlier life experiences and redoing the tasks associated with individuation and identity formation may interfere with the achievement of the tasks at hand.
+Some youth can make much better use of their family when they are not living with them.
 The family may be able to be more emotionally supportive because they are less drained in this situation as well.

 The goal of all post-placement services is to aid in maintaining the long-term commitment and accessibility of the family as a positive influence in the adopted individual’s life.